Frequently Asked Questions

 What else should I expect?

 There is a lot to discover on the DTour.
-See artwork inspired by the land, hear songbirds and pasture performances, smell fresh cut hay and campfires, discover roadside poetry around the next bend in the road, learn about the art of what farmers do everyday, and enjoy an abundance of local delicacies.
-Come closer and get curious!
+See artwork inspired by the land, hear songbirds and pasture performances, smell fresh cut hay and campfires, discover roadside poetry around the next bend in the road, learn about the art of what farmers do everyday, enjoy an abundance of local delicacies, and meet friends and neighbors from all over -- say hi!
+Come closer and get curious.

 What is the Wormfarm Institute?
 Do you really grow worms?